 A parent who fails to respond or the LEA cannot persuade the parent to participate in the meeting is not the same as a parent who states no to additional testing, or no to the eligibility determination or that the parent states they are in disagreement with the evaluation.
 If a parent participates in the eligibility MEEGS meeting and states they are in disagreement with the evaluation, then the LEA may ask for the parent's reason why they object to the public evaluation.
-However, the LEA may not require the parent to provide an explanation and may not unreasonably delay either providing the independent education evaluation (IEE) at public expense or filing a due process complaint to request a due process hearing to defend the public evaluation (34 C.F.R § 300.502(b)(4)).
+However, the LEA may not require the parent to provide an explanation and may not unreasonably delay either providing the independent education evaluation (IEE) at public evaluation (34 C.F.R § 300.502(b)(4)).